Astro-Hy/tde-thesis-repo/README.md

 See the example code for how to create dictionaries of fixed and fitted parameters.

+The likelihood functions also require the observed wavelength array as aninput.
+The observed wavelength is converted to the rest wavelength using the redshift parameter in the likelihood functions.
+The observed flux (in any units) and flux errors corresponding to the wavelength array are also required.
+Make sure to trim the wavelength and flux arrays so they only contain the region around H alpha.

 ### Setting uniform priors
-The likelihood functions currently supports a uniform prior for the fitted parameters.
-These are provided by two lists, one containing the minimum and one containing the maximum allowed values for each fitted parameters.
-See the example code for how incorporate the bounds of the uniform priors.
+The likelihood function currently supports a uniform prior for the fitted parameters.
+These are provided by two lists, one containing the minimum and one containing the maximum allowed values for each of the fitted parameters in order.
+See the example code for how incorporate the bounds of the uniform priors into the fitting.

 ### Solving for narrow line and diskmodel amplitudes

-The log likelihood functions automatically solve the linear equation for the amplitudes of the narrow lines and the broad line after calculating the disk model for the given parameters.
+The log likelihood functions automatically solve the linear equation for the best fit amplitudes of the narrow lines and the broad line after calculating the disk model for the given parameters.
 The only requirement from the user is to specify the wavelength of the desired lines as follows:

 NIIa = 6549.86